-While black and white photocopying facilities are available in most libraries, colour is only available in the Institute for The Creative Arts library, Mosta.
-Subject to copyright restrictions, photocopying can be done through card operated photocopiers.
+Subject to copyright restrictions, black and white photocopying facilities are available in most libraries, but colour is only available in the Main campus library, Paola and the Institute for The Creative Arts library, Mosta.
+Photocopying is done through a card operated photocopier.
 Cards can be purchased at the circulation/help desk at a cost of:

 The card deposit is refundable once the card is returned to the library.

 Printing is available in all MCAST libraries.
-This is normally done through the creation of a printing account.
+At the Main campus library, Paola, this is done using the above-mentioned card.
+At the Centre of Agriculture, Aquatics, and Animal Sciences library, Qormi a printing account is created.
 This account works like debit cards: first money must be deposited into the account, and then printing fees are deducted from that amount as the account is used.
 Additional money can be added to the account as required.
 Printing from laptops, at present, is not possible as no wireless printing is available.
 Printing costs are as follows: